 I have gotten a lot of questions from people about runDisney races in general.
 Tips for getting the most out of the weekend, what to expect, when to go where, special things to note that are different from regular races.
-Well, I thought it was high time to compile all of my info into a blog post to share with you all!
+Well, I thought it was high time to compile all of my info into a blog post of tips for running a runDisney race to share with you all!

 Expo: Try to get to the expo the first day it is open if you are able.
 Merchandise can run out, especially in popular sizes, after the first day.
 Not to mention the first day is typically less crowded.
 For marathon weekend, all the Goofy merchandise was sold out by Friday afternoon, and the expo had a line to even get into the building!